-The scope of the amendments to the Design Standards is limited to providing greater clarification and instruction to applicants consistent with the City's current implementation practices.
+The scope of the amendments to the Design Standards is limited to providing greater clarification and instruction to applicants in ways that is entirely consistent with the City's current implementation practices.
 No changes in applicable land uses prescribed by zoning regulations are proposed.
 Therefore, the Standards and the Master Plan do not allow any uses which are more intensive than currently allowed today.
 Rather, the update of the Plan and the Standards will allow the City to have plans and standards in place which will allow the City to manage present and future stormwater needs as development occurs.